aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/080_cicd/040_fail_pipeline/_index.md

 {{< img "fisfail.png" "Failed Experiment" >}}

-Finally navigate back to the [AWS Code Pipeline Console](https://console.aws.amazon.com/codesuite/codepipeline/home?#Home).
+Finally navigate back to the [AWS CodePipeline Console](https://console.aws.amazon.com/codesuite/codepipeline/home?#Home).
 You should see that your pipeline has also failed do to the experiment stopping.

 {{< img "codepipelinefail.png" "Failed Pipeline" >}}